ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigNewPlatform.rst

    export CMAKE_CXX_COMPILER=mpicxx
    export CMAKE_Fortran_COMPILER=mpifort

 If you are using your machine’s built-in MPI compilers, it is recommended you set the ``CMAKE_*_COMPILER`` flags to full paths to ensure that the correct MPI aliases are used.
 Finally, one last environment variable, ``CMAKE_Platform``, must be set.
-This will depend on your machine; for example, on a MacOS operating system with GNU compilers:
+This will depend on your machine; for example, on a macOS operating system with GNU compilers:

 .. code-block:: console